TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 3) All the triggers/services provided in gateway json are listed there.

-De-Register gateway app from consul
+De-Register gateway app from consul:
 ```
 mashling publish -consul -r -f mashling-gateway-consul.json -t b1gs33cr3t -h 127.0.0.1:8500
 ```